henrytao-me/android-md-core/README.md

 android-md-core
 ================

 `AppCompat` and `Google Support Design` are really awesome but they also have some limitations.
 Theming android app is not an easy task, especially keeping consistent UI on both Lollipop and Non-Lollipop devices is even harder.
 If you've tried `CardView`, `Spinner`, `Theme`, you know what I mean.
-So, I propose `android-md-core` - Material bootstrap for Android development.
+So, I propose `android-md-core` - Material bootstrap for Android development like Bootstrap or Foundation for web.

 I am working hard to predefine element styles as many as I can.
 If you find that it still doesn't meet your need, don't hesitate to send me a request.
 I love to work with you to solve problems.
 [Send a request HERE](https://github.com/henrytao-me/android-md-core/issues)